-How did real estate help me buy the Diablo?
+How did real estate help me buy a Lamborghini Diablo?

 My real estate career has been great to me as soon as I started setting goals and planning my future.
 I did not do so well in the beginning when I thought everything would come to me and I would not have to work hard to make a lot of money.
-With real estate I was able to start small, build up my business, hire assistants, then start hiring agents and now I have a team of ten people.
+With real estate, I was able to start small, build up my business, hire assistants, then start hiring agents and now I have a team of ten people.
 I also have 10 rental properties with an 11th under contract (16 now).
 The real estate team does great although I am constantly trying to increase production.
 I make over $90,000 a year from my rental properties in cash flow.
-I also own 9 fix and flips in various stages of repairs and one on the market and another under contract.
+I also fix and flip from 15 to 30 houses a year.
 I have InvestFourMore, which brings in a decent income as well.
 One of my rewards to myself was to start looking seriously at Diablos when InvestFourMore made enough money to cover the monthly payment and costs of the Diablo.
 Thank you to everyone who visits the site and helped make this happen!

 Real estate has been great to my family and I, and I love how many ways there are to make money as a real estate agent.

-What are my future plans for the Diablo?
+What are my future plans for the Lamborghini Diablo?

 New goals for the future now that I bought the Diablo?